Exploring Vacant Classes in Label-Skewed Federated Learning: Experiments

-\textbf{Implementation Details.} We set the number of clients N to 10 and implement full client participation.
+\textbf{Implementation details} We set the number of clients N to 10 and implement full client participation.
 We run 100 communication rounds for all experiments on the CIFAR10/100 datasets and 50 communication rounds on the MNIST and TinyImageNet datasets.
-Within each communication round, local training spans 5 epochs for MINST and 10 epochs for the other datasets.
+Within each communication round, local training spans 5 epochs for MNIST and 10 epochs for the other datasets.
+For FedConcat~\cite{diao2024exploiting} and FedGF~\cite{leerethinking}, we followed the original paper's settings for communication rounds and local epochs.
 We employ stochastic gradient descent (SGD) optimization with a learning rate of 0.01, a momentum of 0.9, and a batch size of 64.
 Weight decay is set to $10^{-5}$ for MNIST and CIFAR10 and $10^{-4}$ for CIFAR100 and TinyImageNet.
-The augmentation for all CIFAR and TinyImageNet experiments is the same as existing literature~\cite{cubuk2018autoaugment}.
-The hyperparameter $\lambda$ of FedED in Equation~\ref{eq: final loss} is set to 0.1 for MNIST and CIFAR10, while it is set to 0.5 for CIFAR100 and TinyImageNet.
-To ensure reliability, we conduct three trials for each experimental setting and report the mean accuracy and standard deviation in the tables.
+The hyperparameter $\lambda$ of FedVLS in Equation~\ref{eq: final loss} is set to 0.1 for MNIST and CIFAR10, while it is set to 0.5 for CIFAR100 and TinyImageNet.
+Following pFedMe~\cite{t2020personalized}, we conduct three trials for each experimental setting and report the mean accuracy and standard deviation of the maximum accuracy achieved by the global model during the training process.
+More implementation details and experimental results can be found in the technical appendix at https://github.com/krumpguo/FedVLS.